vatheara/crypto-wallet-desktop/README.md

 Contributions are welcome!
 If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request.
 Make sure to follow the code of conduct.

-To contribute to Eth-Wallet Desktop, follow these steps:
+To contribute to Crypto-Wallet Desktop, follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b my-feature-branch`.